forcedotcom/cli/releasenotes/sfdx/README.md

       (Move up and down to reveal more choices)
     ```

     Notice that we display the commands using [spaces as separators](./README.md#71800-dec-8-2022-stable).
-You can still use colons if you want, don't worry.
+You can still use colons to run a command if you want, don't worry.

  * FIX: When deploying or retrieving source to or from an org, Salesforce CLI now strictly enforces [this order of priority](https://github.com/forcedotcom/source-deploy-retrieve/pull/791#issue-1479939776) to determine the value of `apiVersion` and `sourceApiVersion`.
 As a reminder, `apiVersion` refers to the core Metadata API version used to service the HTTPS request or response via either SOAP or REST; `sourceApiVersion` refers to the shape of the metadata itself.